 Avoiding Lock Problems In a Crisis Market

 Locking the price of a mortgage is full of potential problems for the unwary borrower.
-Locking is especially problematic in the post-crisis market because prices can jump around from day to day, and lenders take much longer than in pre-crisis years to approve an application, and often can’t.
+Locking is especially problematic in today’s market because prices can jump around from day to day, and lenders take much longer than in pre-crisis years to approve an application, and often can’t.